 m.
 Media & Entertainment

 p.
 Natural Resources

 q.
 Safety & Security

 7. A GIP fund may not invest in companies whose securities are listed on any securities exchange in any jurisdiction.

-8. Both the GIP fund and fund manager must submit audited reports, investment reports and fund performance reports to Contact Singapore annually or as requested otherwise.
+9. Both the GIP fund and fund manager must submit annual audited financial statements, declarations and quarterly investment reports to Contact Singapore or as requested otherwise.
 The audit should be conducted by an internationally reputable accounting firm.
 All related audit fees would be borne by the fund/fund manager.